svetzal/zk-publisher/README.md

 On MacOS, by default a vault you create called `Main` will likely be found someplace like `$HOME/Library/Mobile Documents/iCloud~md~obsidian/Documents/Main`.

+If you do not specify an output directory with the `-o` option, a directory will be created called `output` in your current directory.

+A temporary directory is required to hold an intermediate conversion of your Vault into plain markdown (done via `obsidian-export`).
+If you do not specify a location for it, it will be created in your current directory.
+Currently, the tool does not delete this temporary directory.

 ## Runtime Requirements

 You must have the following tools on your path: